pinkpixel-dev/taskflow-mcp/OVERVIEW.md

    - `title`: Short title describing the task
    - `description`: Detailed description of the task
    - `done`: Boolean indicating if the task is completed
-   - `approved`: Boolean indicating if the task completion has been approved by the user
    - `completedDetails`: Optional details about how the task was completed
    - `subtasks`: Array of Subtask objects
    - `dependencies`: Optional array of Dependency objects